The curatorial team will be staying at the Florita. Please come to see us if you have any problems

 When filling in your reason of travel, we recommend putting leisure/tourist as otherwise you may get all your bags checked and may be charged an import tax.

 PAP airport is a very hectic place.
 Try to stay calm and ignore anyone who approaches you to help.
 Do not give your bag to anyone to carry for you as they will possibly charge heavily once you are outside.
 Go straight through to the main exit doors and look out for someone who will be holding up a sign with your name.
 They will drive you to the domestic airport next door but if there are several participants arriving at similar times they might ask you to wait there, so they can collect someone else.

 Most artists will stay at the Florita Hotel - the Ghetto Biennale will arrange all the room bookings

 On the Streets

 When walking through the city, be mindful of the poorly paved roads, holes and gravel everywhere.
 Especially at night.

 Walking around on foot during the night is something we do not recommend.
 Especially alone and unaccompanied without a local artist.
-We recommend meeting at the Biennale Site and wait for a ride organised with Evel to bring you back to the hotel or take a moto or publique.

 Probably best advice is to bring an old mobile and buy a Haitian sim card such as Digicel.